BottleRocketStudios/iOS-KeyboardSupport/README.md

 ## Key Concepts
 * KeyboardInputAccessory - A protocol your custom view conforms to that gets callbacks for "back", "next", and "done" when moving between text fields.
 * KeyboardSupportViewController - A sublcass of UIViewController which handles different keyboard support options.
-You can pick and choose the options you want.
-  Options include:
+* KeyboardSupportConfiguration - A struct composed of different options which include:
         * Auto scrollling when keyboard appears by passing in your UIScrollView
         * Moving a view when keyboard appears by passing in a bottom constraint and constraint offest if necessary
         * Easy dismissal of the keyboard by tapping outside a text field